PrismLibrary/Prism-Documentation/docs/platforms/wpf/dialog-service.md

 ## Register the Dialog

 To register a dialog, you must have a View (UserControl) and a corresponding ViewModel (which must implement `IDialogAware`).
-In the `RegisterTypes` method, simply register your dialog like you would any other service by using the `IContainterRegistery.RegisterDialog` method.
+In the `RegisterTypes` method, simply register your dialog like you would any other service by using the `IContainerRegistry.RegisterDialog` method.

 ```cs
  protected override void RegisterTypes(IContainerRegistry containerRegistry)